Laci1953/Cowgol_on_CP_M/README.md

 There are more than one way to configure a Cowgol project.

-Variant 1: the source file contains all the needed text, no 'include' used.
+Variant 1: one source file contains all the needed statements, no 'include' used.

 Variant 2: there are more than one cowgol source files, using the 'external' feature (see example nr.3 in the EXAMPLES folder)